cscw2015/maverick/Interim/Interim.md

 Analyzing and Modernizing Victoria City Council's Communications: An Interim Report
 ===================
+## Group members

-## Group members: Kimberlee Graham-Knight, Roshni Jain, Myan Pamikkar, Nigel Dufty, & Tian Geng
+Kimberlee Graham-Knight, Roshni Jain, Myan Pamikkar, Nigel Dufty, Tian Geng

 ## Introduction

 - goal is to discover what methods the city council of Victoria currently uses for collaboration and communication